 3. Lack of vision

 If employees do not have a direction and understanding of the overall vision they are working towards, it will have an impact on the quality of their work and their performance (ie: the number of mistakes they make).
 The vision and mission goes hand in hand with communication and providing sufficient information, but also includes promoting a culture where everybody feels that they have a purpose behind the work they are doing.

 4. Complex systems

 Some surroundings and functions will have more chance of failure and mistakes than others.
 This means a failure could be inherent to a system based on its complexity.
 There is usually a limited set of improvements to reduce the complexity itself, but as general rule of thumb, all steps in a process should be well-documented in order to increase the likelihood of succeeding.

-5. Ill-discipline or negligence
+5. Ill-discipline, lack of trust or negligence

 6. Not learning from past mistakes

 A huge cause of repeated failures and mistakes is that organisations do not address the root causes of failure the first time around.
 These unaddressed problems are like snowballs starting to roll down from the top of a mountain, getting bigger and bigger as more time passes.
 To avoid this, push to understand underlying issues, mitigate them, document the corrective actions, and make sure relevant people are being trained based on this new information.